Empiree/DeftSharp.Windows.Input/DOCUMENTATION.md

 Each object of the KeyboardListener class stores its own subscriptions.
 Keep this in mind when you use the `Unsubscribe` methods.

 > [!NOTE]
-> **Best Practice:** Before closing the application, unsubscribe from all events.
+> :bulb: **Best Practice:** Before closing the application, unsubscribe from all events.
 This allows the application to release all the system resources it is using.

 ## Subscribe to the press event